Who Is the Typical Remote Worker in America’s Northeast Region? Insights into Demographics, Income, Education & More

 Likewise, the Bridgeport and Boston metros demonstrated a high level of educational attainment among their remote workforces with almost 80% and 79%, respectively, holding a bachelor’s degree.
 Similarly, the New York metro area also had a significant share of teleworkers in this educational category with a fraction over 73%.
 Given their education-driven communities and the presence of prestigious Ivy League institutes, it may not be surprising that a considerable number of teleworkers in these metros are highly educated.

 Otherwise, two Pennsylvania metros also stood out: Allentown led in terms of remote workers with a college or associate’s degree at nearly 30%, while Harrisburg had the highest percentage of teleworkers who were high school graduates (almost 19%).
-Additionally, Lancaster, PA reported more than 7% of its remote force with less than a high school degree, followed by Springfield, MA at around 5%.
+Additionally, Lancaster, PA reported more than 7% of its remote force with less than a high school degree, followed by Syracuse, NY at around 4%.
 At the opposite end of the spectrum were New Haven, CT, and Scranton, PA with only about 1% of their remote workforces lacking a high school diploma.

 Remote Work & Higher Earnings: Remote Workers Make $100,000+/Year in Bridgeport Metro

-Leading in this category, Northeastern has more than half of its remote workforce reporting high incomes with 51% of teleworkers earning $75,000 or more yearly.
-Additionally, more than 6% of remote workers earned between $65,000 and $74,999 per year, while almost 12% made between $50,000 to $64,999.
+Leading in this category, Northeastern has more than half of its remote workforce reporting high incomes with almost 51% of teleworkers earning $75,000 or more yearly.
+Additionally, more than 6% of remote workers earned between $65,000 and $74,999 per year, while above 11% made between $50,000 to $64,999.
 For comparison, fewer than 7% of teleworkers in the Northeast earned less than $10,000 annually (a figure comparable to the West).
 It’s worth noting that these reduced wages may be affected by part-time employment.

 Naturally, there is a correlation between the largest number of highly educated remote workers and the highest income levels.
 Accordingly, the three metros with the most significant proportions of highly educated remote workers also had the most elevated incomes.
 In this case, the Bridgeport metro stood out as the only one with a median income exceeding $100,000 ($102,000, to be precise).
 Following closely were the Boston and New York metros with median incomes of $95,000 and $85,000, respectively, for remote workers.
 On the other side of the range, Harrisburg and Buffalo had median incomes of $60,000, while the Scranton metro stood at a $55,850 median income for remote workers.
 Remarkably, the median income of teleworkers didn’t fall below the $55,000 mark in the Northeast region.